TucanoCode04/my-obsidian-vault/5 - Brain/Fundamental of Technological Processes/Cryogeny and Superconductivity/00 - Thermodynamics Basis.md

 Heat is defined as a form of energy that can be converted into mechanical work and stored in the form of internal energy, but it is not a material substance.
 Heat is transferred between systems due to a temperature difference, flowing from the system at higher temperature to the system at lower temperature until thermal equilibrium is reached.

+**Work:** work is defined as the energy transfer that occurs when a force is applied to a system, causing it to move or change its configuration.
+Work can be done on or by a system, and it is a way of transferring energy between systems.
+**Heat:** heat is defined as the energy transfer that occurs due to a temperature difference between two systems.

+It is experimentally proven that heat and work have a correspondence: each calorie of heat equals 4.186 joules of work.
+##### First Law of Thermodynamics
+The first law of thermodynamics, also known as the law of energy conservation, states that energy cannot be created or destroyed in an isolated system.
+There can be no machine that produces work without consuming an equivalent amount of energy from another source, if it existed it would produce perpetual motion of the first kind.
+Mathematically, the first law can be expressed as:
+$$\Delta U = Q - W$$
+where:
+- $\Delta U$ is the change in internal energy of the system, which is the sum of the kinetic a
+- Q is the heat added to the system,
+- W is the work done by the system.

 ## References